 The Berlin-based battery swapping station company Swobbee has raised 5.9 million euros in its Series A financing round.
-The financing round was led by the organisation EIT InnoEnergy that has joined Swobbee as a strategic investor.
+The financing round was led by the organisation EIT InnoEnergy which has joined Swobbee as a strategic investor.

 EIT InnoEnergy and an existing investor have invested just under three million euros each.
 With the total of 6.5 million dollars – or 5.9 million euros – Swobbee wants to expand its network of battery exchange stations throughout Germany and into two other European countries.

 EIT InnoEnergy’s support is not only financial but will also assist with its “special know-how in building and scaling young green tech companies as well as its large international network”, and will be closely accompanying Swobbee in its business development and entry into new markets.